Introducing Tales of Tribute AI Competition: Tales of Tribute Card Game

 \subsection{Playing strategy}

-The starting goal is to build the economy.
-This is done mainly by using Treasury patron to change \textit{Gold} cards to \textit{Writ of Coins} (giving +2 coins instead of +1).
+The starting goal is to build the economy, mainly by using Treasury patron to change \textit{Gold} cards to \textit{Writ of Coins} (giving +2 coins instead of +1).
 Buying average cards from the \textit{tavern} is a risk of revealing good cards for the opponent to buy, so usually only top cards are bought during this stage.

 With a stable income allowing to buy 7+ cost cards every turn, the main deckbuilding phase begins.
-Buing good, possibly expensive, cards with focus on one or two decks increase probability to trigger high level combo effects.
+Buying good, possibly expensive, cards with a focus on one or two decks increases the probability of triggering high-level combo effects.
 These probabilities can be turned into certainties when combined with deck thinning (destroying owned weak cards) and additional card draw.

 At some point, winning seem to be within reach.
 It is time to abandon buying cards that will not be of immediate use, and even sell cards for power if possible.
 Focus should be shifted from coins to power/prestige generation, to reach the 40 prestige threshold as fast as possible, with the help of specific patrons like \textit{Crows} or \textit{Hlaalu} to make a final leap.